 According to studies by researchers at Johns Hopkins University, hearing loss has been linked to clinical depression, as well as an increased risk of developing dementia and Alzheimer’s disease.
 Fortunately, the use of hearing aids has been shown to help reverse or prevent many of these issues.

 Communication is important in any relationship, particularly with friends and family members.
-Hearing loss can result in miscommunication, frustration and ill will.
+Hearing loss can result in miscommunication, frustration, and ill will.
 By improving your hearing by wearing hearing aids, you will be better able to participate in conversations, especially in crowded rooms, public places, or other areas with a great deal of background noise.

-An American Journal of Audiology study published in June 2016 found that hearing aids can improve brain function in people with hearing loss.
+A study published in June 2016 found that hearing aids can improve brain function in people with hearing loss.
 Hearing loss often interferes with cognitive abilities because your brain is completely occupied by trying to understand what other individuals are saying.

 Hearing aids allow individuals who have experienced hearing loss to hear sounds they couldn’t hear before.
 By increasing the stimulation between the brain and auditory pathways, hearing aids can help mask and reduce tinnitus symptoms.
-Hearing aids also feature volume controls which allow the wearer to effectively drown out tinnitus sounds.
+Hearing aids also feature volume controls that allow the wearer to effectively drown out tinnitus sounds.

 If you’re expending more energy than usual to listen to and understand daily conversations, it can lead to anxiety, sleep disturbances, fatigue, and even exhaustion.
 Hearing aids not only help you hear and communicate more effectively, but they also help you conserve energy by exerting less effort when listening.